'Amazing guy': Devastated family mourns father-of-three who died in fishing boat tragedy

 "Thoughts, prayers, condolences, sympathy to all the whānau involved - especially those who will be laying their loved ones to rest."

-The transport Accident Investigation Commission (TAIC) has opened an inquiry into the incident.
+The Transport Accident Investigation Commission (TAIC) has opened an inquiry into the incident.

 A protection order has been placed on all debris from the "Enchanter" to protect evidence.